pschiffmann/regular-scanner.dart/README.md

 ------------------

 Since the DFA knows all possible paths through the patterns, it is possible to detect ambiguities.
-When multiple patterns match the same input, the `Scanner` constructor throws an exception.
+When multiple patterns match the same input, the `Scanner` constructor warns you by throwing an exception.
-To resolve this problem, specify which pattern should "win" by assigning it a higher _precedence_ value.
+If you don't want to alter the patterns, specify which one should "win" by assigning it a higher _precedence_ value.

 Syntax
 ------